steven-rothwell/Crud/README.md

 ### Table Data Annotation

-This is not required.
+The [Table](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.schema.tableattribute?view=net-7.0) data annotation is optional.
 It may be used to specify the name of the collection/table that the model will be stored in.
 Otherwise, the name that will be used as the collection/table will default to the pluralized version of the class name.

 The following example will specify that the name of the collection/table to store the model in should be "users".